mathiasbk/Quicktabs/README.md

 # JS library for quickly loading tabs

-This library is currently not working. its working in progress.
+This library is currently working with tab click and prefetching when the user hovers over the link.

-## text
-This library is currently not working. its working in progress.
+But it is still work in progress.

 ## Roadmap
+- ~~ Prefetching.
+Fetch the content when the user hovers the mouse over the links~~
+- ~~ update url when a tab is clicked ~~
 - Load correct tab on pageload
-- update url when a tab is clicked
-- Prefetching.
-Fetch the content when the user hovers the mouse over the links
 - Maybe add a loading animation
+- Increase the speed more.
+Maybe use serviceworker to cache content of the tabs.